Suspected Medicine Adverse Reaction Search

 - Reactions may also be caused by other ingredients in the medicine (excipients).

-SMARS contains anonymised information from reports of suspected adverse
+SMARS contains anonymised information from reports of suspected adverse reactions

-reactions to medicines but does not include the following:
+to medicines but does not include:

-- Any report where it is considered that the patient may be identifiable
+- any report where it is considered that the patient may be identifiable

-(e.g. due to the rareness of the reaction).
+(eg, due to the rareness of the reaction)

-- Reports from the last three months.
+- reports from the last three months.

 About the release of this information